Maestro is slow to launch and frequently crashes. What could the problem be?

-2) The problem could be the graphics driver.
-Try launching Maestro in software OpenGL mode with the
+- The problem could be the graphics driver.
+Try launching Maestro in software OpenGL mode with the -SGL option:

-If you experience display problems with Maestro (other than license errors) you might consider updating your graphics driver.
-Please check your system's manufacturer web site (e.g., Dell, HP) and download the latest driver.
+- If you experience display problems with Maestro (other than license errors) you might consider updating your graphics driver.
+Please check your graphics card manufacturer's web site and download the latest driver.
 We recommend that you install our software on an officially supported platform and use Maestro with a dedicated high quality graphics card with quad buffering, such as Nvidia Quadro FX or ATI.
-For the list of supported operating systems please read the "Hardware and Software Requirements" section of the Installation Guide.
+For the list of supported operating systems, see Supported Platforms.

 - If Maestro is started from a networked file system, the slowness to start could be due to network traffic or bandwidth.
 Maestro loads libraries and resource files during startup, so the speed could also be related to the file i/o speed.
 Some file systems cache these files, so a subsequent start can be much quicker.